mariusrubo/Unity-Humanoid-Gestures/README.md

 # Installation

-* The scripts are designed for characters made with Autodesk Character Generator.
-For other characters (containing more or less hand bones), adaptations may be needed.
+* The scripts are designed with characters made with Autodesk Character Generator.
+If your character contains more or less hand bones than characters from Autodesk, adaptations may be needed.

 * Attach the script "Gestures.cs" to your character.
 Drag both hands' transforms to the corresponding places in the inspector's view on the script.